jaredsohn/okcnotes/README.md

 Currently available as a Greasemonkey script and as a Chrome extension.

-The greasemonkey script can also be found here: http://userscripts.org/scripts/show/176001
+The Greasemonkey script can also be found here: http://userscripts.org/scripts/show/176001

 The Chrome extension can be downloaded from the webstore here: https://chrome.google.com/webstore/detail/gbcoffndindolafepaoogjncijiempep/ or can be installed manually by checking out files and pointing Chrome to the chrome/ folder.